 Weather can change on a whim, so keep an eye on the clouds and an umbrella on-hand.

 Overall, in the neighbourhoods I’ve lived in, I feel relatively safe as a single woman in Malaysia.
-Like in most places, I have experienced harassment and cat calling here, which can be very unsettling.
+Like in most places, I have experienced harassment and cat calling here, which can be very unsettling at times.

 As a precaution, I usually take a Grab car door-to-door when I’m alone at night and share my ride with a friend via WhatsApp.
-In a year and a half, I haven’t had issues besides verbal harassment.
+In three years, I haven’t had issues besides verbal harassment.
 However, friends have had their purses stolen by motorcyclists while walking in busier areas, so keep your bag on the shoulder opposite from the streetside as a precaution.